IAMColumbia/gp2portfoliogame-DezBoyle/README.md

 Description Short:  Jump around floating islands, collect bizarre weapons, and fight off the destructive shadow government that wants to mine for rare crystals.

 Description Long:  Ever walk around the woods, wielding a cool stick you found on the forest floor?
-Now what if there were Wizards?.. on floating islands?
-FIGHTING THE SHADOW GOVERNMENT?
+Now what if you were a wizard?.. on a floating island?
+FIGHTING THE SHADOW GOVERNMENT??
 Travel across randomly generated floating worlds, exploring and finding bizarre, stick-gun style weapons, powered by crystals, flowers and mushrooms!

 Genre:  FPS, Adventure, Rouguelike